Lectures on LHC Physics: QCD

 From the discussion of the process $q g \to Z q$ we can at least hope that after taking care of all other infrared and ultraviolet divergences the collinear structure of the process $q \bar{q} \to Z g$ will be similar.
 In this section we will show that we can indeed write all collinear divergences in a universal form, independent of the hard process which we choose as the Drell--Yan process.
 In the collinear limit, the radiation of additional partons or the splitting into additional partons will be described by universal \underline{splitting functions} .

 Infrared divergences occur for massless particles in the initial or final state, so we need to go through all ways incoming or outgoing gluons and quark can split into each other.
 The description of the factorized phase space, with which we will start, is common to all these different channels.
-The first and at the LHC most important case is the splitting of one gluon into two, shown in Figure~\ref{fig:qcd_gsplit}, where the two daughter gluons are close to mass shell while the mother has to have a finite positive invariant mass $p_a^2 \gg p_b^2, p_c^2$.
+The first and at the LHC most important case is the splitting of one gluon into two, shown in Figure~\ref{fig:qcd_gsplit}.
+The two daughter gluons are close to mass shell while the mother has to have a finite positive invariant mass $p_a^2 \gg p_b^2, p_c^2$.
 We again assign the direction of the momenta as $p_a = - p_b - p_c$, which means we have to take care of minus signs in the particle energies.
 The kinematics of this approximately collinear process we can describe in terms of the energy fractions $z$ and $1-z$ defined as

 in the collinear limit and in terms of the opening angle $\theta$ between $\vec{p}_b$ and $\vec{p}_c$.
-Because $p_a^2 >0$ we call this final state splitting configuration \underline{time-like branching} .
+Because $p_a^2 >0$ we call this final--state splitting configuration \underline{time--like branching} .
 For this configuration we can write down the so-called \underline{Sudakov decomposition} of the four-momenta

 It defines an arbitrary unit four-vector $n$, a component orthogonal to the mother momentum and $n$, \ie $p_a$ $(p_a p_T) = 0 = (n p_T)$, and a free factor $\beta$.
 This way, we can specify $n$ such that it defines the direction of the $p_b$--$p_c$ decay plane.
 In this decomposition we can set only one invariant mass to zero, for example that of a radiated gluon $p_c^2=0$.
 The second final state will have a finite invariant mass $p_b^2 \neq 0$.